Revaluation of an Asset

 Delete Old Forecast Values

-System deletes the existing depreciation schedule since it is longer accurate after the asset is revalued.
+The system deletes existing depreciation schedule since it's no longer accurate after the revaluation.

 Update Compound Assets